cubewise-code/bedrock-5/README.md

 16. (Optional) Delete `bedrock.json` from your Database's files.
 Delete the process you created.

 # Upgrade Guide
-1. Navigate to the folder `installation_files` in this GitHub Repo.
+1. In this repository, navigate to the folder [`installation_files`](https://github.com/cubewise-code/bedrock-5/tree/main/installation_files).
 2. Download a copy of the file `bedrock-v11.json`.
+3. Upload the `bedrock-v11.json` to the TM1 Database File Manager.
+[For how to navigate to the File Manager, see here.](#database-file-manager-steps)
-3. Create a process with the following specifications:
+4. Create a process with the following specifications:
     1. In the Variables Tab, create 11 string variables in the following order with the following names:
 ```
 [{"Name":"vName","Type":"String","Position":1,"StartByte":0,"EndByte":0},
 {"Name":"vPrologProcedure","Type":"String","Position":2,"StartByte":0,"EndByte":0},